-Statements showing the District's original and final budget compared with the actual operating results of the District are provided in this Comprehensive Annual Financial Report (CAFR) on pages 60, 61, 66, and 67.
+Statements showing the District's original and final budget compared with the actual operating results of the District are provided in this Comprehensive Annual Financial Report (CAFR) on pages 62, 63, 68, and 69.
 The School District's year-end results were slightly better than had been projected, as conservative budgetary practices are customary.

 During the Fall of each school year, budget amendments are presented to the Board of Education.
-The main objective of these adjustments is to refine the initial budget based on newly acquired information from the State of Missouri's Department of Elementary and Secondary Education for purposes of revenue projections.
+The main objective of these adjustments is to refine the initial budget based on newly acquired information from the State of Missouri's Department of Elementary and Secondary Education for purposes of revenue projections along with local tax revenues based on projections following the setting of the tax rate.
 On the expenditure side, adjustments are made to the initial salary and benefit projections to reflect actual salary and staffing levels.
 In addition, school and program budgets are adjusted to include certain budget surpluses left unspent from the prior year.
 These amounts are not known at the time the initial budget is developed but have the Board of Education's approval to add them at a later date.
-Throughout the year, \$8,960,915 was added to the budgets within the General, Special Revenue, and Capital Projects Funds.
-Of this amount, \$5,979,420 was for increased capital projects related to the bond issue and bond issue fees, and \$2,981,495 was for funds carried forward from the previous year.
+Throughout the year, \$3,211,566 was added to the budgets within the General, Special Revenue, and Capital Projects Funds.
+Of this amount, \$1,424,980 for increased capital projects related to the bond issue and bond issue fees, and \$1,786,586 in funds carried forward from the previous year.